 Have you heard me SCREAMING from the rooftop that Princess P is going to Kindergarten this year?

 Because she is.
 I know it will be a bittersweet day.
 I have been at home with a little for QUITE some time.
 I’m proud of the work that she and I have done and I KNOW she is well prepared for what she will face at school.
 I also know I’m a PTO president who will still be at school an awful lot.

 If you’re intersted in more “tested” parenting advice — be sure to check out my practical parenting series:

 What does a Mom need to know before Kindergarten?

-There are things moms (and probably dads, but I’m not a dad, so maybe Drew could write that post) need to know before Kindergarten too:
+There are things moms (and probably dads, but I’m not a dad, so maybe my husband could write that post) need to know before Kindergarten too:

 1. Your teacher loves your child.
 If there is anything I’ve noticed about Kindergarten teachers (whether they were my favorite or not my favorite) they truly do love your child.
 They are taking a solid interest in them growing up to be functioning members of society.
 It’s good to know your child is going into loving arms.
 It is VERY scary to give your child to someone else.
 SO scary.
 I get that.
 Kindergarten teachers are a special, wonderful breed.
 So thankful for each one.

 2. Actively participate.
 There are SO many studies about how important it is for parents to take an active roll in their child’s education.
 Whether this is being in the classroom as often as you can (SUPER important) or if your job doesn’t allow that — keeping in touch with the teacher and helping at evening events.
 Kids know what’s important to you, and what’s important to you will be important to them!